Minor Surgery Clinic

 WE ARE NOT A YELLOW FEVER centre and do not provide this or other specific vaccinations such as rabies, Japanese encephalitis or cholera.
-If you are back-packing, having a travel gap year or multiple destination holiday we request you contact a Specialist travel clinic.

 All the doctors and practice nurses are available to offer you contraceptive advice.
 Both nurses and doctors can provide you with advice on the various methods available, including emergency contraception.

 Dr Griffin and Dr Menon are able to insert and remove the contraceptive implant (rod) and coils at a suitably arranged appointment.